tanmayshankar/RCNN_MDP/README.md

 Once either of the feedforward passes are run, you may display the policy, reward and value functions by running:

 Example:

 ./scripts/display/display_policy.py output_policy.txt reward_function.txt value_function.txt

-Currently, you may observe the outputs of learning the transition probabilities by running either of the following codes:
+Currently, you may observe the outputs of learning the transition probabilities by running any of the following codes:

+1. ./scripts/window_loss/anneal_window_lsq.py
-1. ./scripts/auto_script/difference_loss.py
+./scripts/auto_script/difference_loss.py
 - ./scripts/auto_script/least_square_loss.py